North Carolina Survey Guide

 Winston-Salem's economy, anchored by Wake Forest Baptist Medical Center, Winston-Salem State University, Salem College, and the regional commercial base along US-421 and Business 40, generates active demand for commercial surveying.
 ALTA/NSPS Land Title Surveys are standard for any commercial closing involving institutional lenders.

 ALTA surveys in Forsyth County run $1,800 to $5,000 depending on property size and complexity.
 Medical campus expansion projects near Wake Forest Baptist, commercial development along Peters Creek Parkway, and mixed-use projects in the downtown Innovation Quarter fall toward the higher end.
-Verify that any surveyor you hire for ALTA work holds an active NC PLS license through the North Carolina Board of Examiners for Engineers and Surveyors at ncbels.org.
+Every surveyor in our North Carolina directory is sourced from state licensing records.

 Most of Forsyth County sits on rolling Piedmont upland terrain with Zone X flood designation and minimal flood risk.
 The exception is the Yadkin River corridor at the county's western and northern edges, and stream tributaries including Muddy Creek and Salem Creek that carry Zone AE flood designations in developed areas near downtown Winston-Salem and its western neighborhoods.